wonc288/CWE/Intro_binex.md

  - Cyclic -> Help find buffer offsets

 TIP:
-  -When there is a problem with a movabs instruction, there may be a stack alignment issue (add a ret gadget)
+   When there is a problem with a movabs instruction, there may be a stack alignment issue (add a ret gadget)